RobotLoader: Class Autoloading

 changing.
 At the same time, it is necessary to clear the cache when uploading a new version on the hosting.

 Of course, the initial scanning of files, when the cache does not already exist, may take a few seconds for larger applications.
 RobotLoader has built-in prevention against cache stampede.
 This is a situation where production server receives a large number of concurrent requests and because RobotLoader's cache does not yet exist, they would all start scanning the files.
 Which spikes CPU and filesystem usage.
 Fortunately, RobotLoader works in such a way that for multiple concurrent requests, only the first thread indexes the files, creates a cache, the others wait, and then use the cache.

-PSR-4.
-Simply saying, it is a system where the namespaces and class names correspond to the directory structure and file names,
+compliance with PSR-4.
+Simply saying, it is a system where the namespaces and class names correspond to the directory structure

 App\Router\RouterFactory is located in the file